amirmasoudabdol/baaraan/README.md

 ## License

 Baaraan project is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
+Baaraan can be used in proprietary software, without releasing the source code.
+However, any software that incorporates or distributes Baaraan in source or binary form must include a readable copy of the attributions in the NOTICE.txt file that comes with Baaraan.

 ## TODO